maroba/django-jupyter/README.md

 ```

-This would store related media files (like images in your notebook) in a directory
+This `upload_to` argument would store related media files (like images in your notebook) in a directory
 tree in `MEDIA_ROOT / "notebooks"`.

 #### Upload Jupyter notebook with custom form field